 “Very proud”

 When she answers the phone, her voice is direct and cheerful.
 “I just came out of a long meeting,” she says.
-One of those that helped carefully prepare for the “Liberté 250” mission.
-The conversation is brief because her boss arrives to “debrief.”
+One of those that helped carefully prepare the “Liberté 250” mission.
+The conversation is brief because her boss arrives to “debrief” her.
 A few hours later, the phone rings again.

 The Flight to France

-“I spent my entire childhood in Saint Barthélemy, up until my sophomore year of high school,” Manon explains.
-“Then I decided to go to high school in Saint Martin.”
+“I spent my entire childhood in Saint-Barthélemy, up until my sophomore year of high school,” Manon explains.
+“Then I decided to go to high school in Saint-Martin.”
 With her high school diploma in hand, she flew to France.
-She had one goal in mind: to become a flight attendant… in the military.
-“But it didn’t work out because I realized I didn’t want to do that anymore,” she says.
+With one goal in mind: to become a flight attendant… in the military.
+“But that didn’t work out because I realized I didn’t want to do that anymore,” she says.
 She then decided to earn her CCA (Cabin Crew Attestation) at ESMA, the aviation academy based at Montpellier Airport.
 An institution that recently went bankrupt.
-Long before that, Manon Lopez had obtained the diploma issued by the French Civil Aviation Authority.
-A piece of paper that would be of little use to her because, shortly thereafter, she took the plunge and enlisted in the Air Force.
+Long before that, Manon had obtained the diploma issued by the French Civil Aviation Authority.
+A piece of paper that would be of little use to her, however, because shortly thereafter, she took the plunge and enlisted in the Air Force.
 The year was 2019.

 “Hardcore” military training

-“That’s where we train fighter pilots and weapons systems officer navigators—the Nosa,” Manon explains.
+“That’s where they train fighter pilots and weapons systems officers—the Nosa,” Manon explains.
 “Have you seen Top Gun?
-Well, in the plane, there’s the pilot and the other person—that’s the Nosa.
+Well, in the plane there’s the pilot and the other person—that’s the Nosa.
 He’s the one who controls the onboard computers, the radars, the weapon guidance, and so on.”

 On a mission in Niger

 For six years, she worked alongside instructors and “veterans” of operational duty.
 In 2020 and 2021, she embarked on a two-month mission to Niger.
 “In hostile territory,” she emphasizes.
-A discovery that captivates the young woman with a strong character.
-In fact, she states without a hint of hesitation: “After the Patrouille de France, I’d like to return to operational duty.”
-Far from the peaceful beaches and arid hills of her home island of Saint-Barthélemy, where she visits her family every year.
+An experience that captivated the young woman with a strong spirit.
+In fact, she states without a hint of hesitation: “After the Patrouille de France, I’d like to return to operational duty. ” Far from the peaceful beaches and arid hills of her home island of Saint Barthélemy, where she visits her family every year.

 From sarong to fatigues

 “It wasn’t easy when I left for France,” Manon recalls.
 “I had no ties there; it was hard.
 Especially going from flip-flops and a sarong to fatigues!
 I still miss my island.
-For its way of life, its simplicity.
-I left my family, my friends, and my comforts behind there.
+For its mindset, its simplicity.
+I left my family, my friends, and my comforts there.
 But I’m very happy with the life I have right now!”

-Within the Patrouille de France, just as she has since joining the military, Manon Lopez follows tradition.
-Thus, it was only very recently, after ten months, that she received her blue jumpsuit.
-“I still have to wait to get my ‘pucelle’ (the name given to the unit insignia),” she says.
+Within the Patrouille de France, just as she has since joining the army, Manon follows tradition.
+So it was only very recently, after ten months, that she received her blue jumpsuit.
+“I still have to wait to get my pucelle (the name given to the unit’s insignia),” she adds.
 “It will surely be in October. ” In the meantime, with all the military discipline required of her, Manon will continue to forge her path and that of the Patrouille de France fighter pilots.
 Always keeping a thought in her heart for her island of Saint Barthélemy.